 OnPoint Manufacturing and Gerber Technology Take Another Step Toward Optimizing On-Demand Manufacturing

-NASHVILLE, Tenn., Sept.
-30, 2019 /PRNewswire/ -- OnPoint Manufacturing, Inc., an innovative leader in on-demand, personalized apparel manufacturing, announced today the arrival and installation of Gerber Technology's new GERBERcutter® Z1 cutter and the AccuMark® suite of products at OnPoint's headquarters in Florence, Alabama.
+NEW YORK, Sept.
+30, 2019 /PRNewswire/ -- OnPoint Manufacturing, Inc., an innovative leader in on-demand personalized apparel manufacturing, announced today the arrival and installation of Gerber Technology's new GERBERcutter® Z1 cutter and the AccuMark® suite of products at OnPoint's headquarters in Florence, AL.

 The software and Industry 4.0 cutter installation is the next phase of a larger strategic partnership between OnPoint and Gerber Technology that was first announced in late 2018 when Gerber launched its FashionTech Platform 1.0.
 The cutter, along with Gerber's software suite, is the next step forward in moving toward optimization of end-to-end, on-demand manufacturing.